Mastercard/commerce-web-android/README.md

 ### <a name="migrating-from-masterpass-merchant">Migrating from `masterpass-merchant:2.8.x`</a>

+Please update the configurations on merchant portal as specified in `Configuration on Merchant Portal` section.

 ***Note: `masterpass-merchant` APIs are deprecated in `commerce-web` and will be removed in subsequent versions.
 It is encouraged to migrate to the APIs above.***

 `commerce-web` provides API compatibility for `masterpass-merchant:2.8.x`.
 Existing applications using `masterpass-merchant` can easily migrate